Behavioral Biases and Nonadditive Dynamics in Risk Taking: An Experimental Investigation: Experimental results

-In the Prospect Theory, one of the quadruple patterns shows that most individuals prefer small chances of receiving a premium than equivalent amounts on the ensemble average.
-In everyday life, this phenomenon is similar to buying some option contracts on the market (or raffle tickets \cite[Chapter.
-29]{kahneman2011thinking}) for \$ 10 in order to stay exposed to a tiny chance to win \$ 200.
-However, according to Kahneman and Tversky, this behavior is not maintained with extreme gains \cite{tversky1992advances}.
-An analogous problem with very high rewards can be seen below: \\ \\ {\bf Problem 2} -- Imagine that two opportunities are offered to you to become a millionaire person and you can only choose one.
+In the Prospect Theory, one of the fourfold patterns shows that most individuals prefer small chances of receiving a premium than equivalent amounts weighted by probabilities.
+In everyday life, this phenomenon is similar to buying raffle tickets \cite{kahneman2011thinking}).
+In the experiment below, we can also see that this behavior is not general. \\ \\ {\bf Problem 2} -- Imagine that two opportunities are offered to you to become a millionaire person and you can only choose one.
 So, which do you prefer? \begin{enumerate}[label=\alph*)] \item to win 200 million dollars with probability 0.05; [4.48\%] \item to win 10 million dollars with certainty.
 [95.52\%] \end{enumerate} Only 4 individuals out of 67 expressed interest in taking risks.
 So, what's the difference between 1) rejecting \$ 10 to stay exposed to winning \$ 200 with 5\% chance, and 2) rejecting \$ 10 million to stay exposed to winning \$ 200 million with the same chance?
-When we increase the rewards to the extreme, then their impact on the individual's wealth changes.
+When we increase the rewards to close (or beyond) reference point, then their impact on the individual's wealth changes.
 Arguing about time, \$ 10 million is an amount that takes a long time to acquire by most individuals, and an opportunity to acquire it quickly is hard to miss.
-Therefore, the risk aversion manifested by respondents facing high amounts is consistent with the best time average.
+Therefore, the risk aversion manifested by respondents facing high amounts is consistent with a nonadditive prospect.